isitt77/complete_dot_net_core/README.md

 - Light Mode / Dark Mode theme in the navbar.
 This will toggle between two Bootstrap themes and will also be applied to third party pop-up alerts.

-Update: This site is no longer live.
+Update: This web app is no longer live.